wandelbotsgmbh/wandelbots-js/README.md

   instanceUrl: "https://example.instance.wandelbots.io",
   cellId: "cell",

-  // Auth details come from the developer portal when you create an instance
+  // Access token is given in the developer portal UI when you create an instance
-  username: "wb",
-  password: "SOME_PASSWORD",
+  accessToken: "...",
 })
 ```